eficode-academy/kubernetes-katas/network-basic.md

 Port forward can be achieved with:

-`kubectl port-forward --address 0.0.0.0 frontend-7b45d74f95-b9zzg 8080:5000`
+`kubectl port-forward --address 0.0.0.0 frontend 8080:5000`

 And can then be accessed on inst<number>.<prefix>.eficode.academy:8080 (from the internet)

-:bulb: VSCode will ask you if you wnat to see the open port.
-Unfortuneatly vscode proxy does not proxy requests correctly back to the pod)
+:bulb: VSCode will ask you if you what to see the open port.
+Unfortuneatly vscode proxy does not proxy requests correctly back to the pod, so use the url of the instance instead.

 <details>